Ferry County, Washington: Kettle River Peaks

 The highest peaks in the county are located along the crest of the Kettle River Range and are part of either the Colville National Forest or the Colville Indian Reservation.
 Washington State Route 20 crosses over the Kettle River Range along the southern shoulder of Sherman Peak at Sherman Pass, which at 5575 ft is highest mountain pass open all year in the state.
 Boulder-Deer Creek Pass is a paved two-lane county road and one of several critical secondary roads that provide access into and out of Ferry County.
 Its eastern terminus is with U.S. Route 395 south of Orient, while the western end forms a junction with State Route 21 at Curlew, and the western continuation of the road is labeled as the West Kettle River Road.
 Boulder Creek Road is one of three passes crossing the Kettle River Range, and the northern most.
 In the southern Kettle River Range is Bridge Creek Pass between Highway 21 and Inchelium.
-The road starts at approximately 1,800 ft at Curlew and climbs up to an crest of 4,600 ft and then drops back down to about 1.400 ft at Highway 395.
+The road starts at approximately 1,800 ft at Curlew and climbs up to a crest of 4,600 ft and then drops back down to about 1.400 ft at Highway 395.

 Crossing the county east to west is the Pacific Northwest National Scenic Trail, which enters the county along the Boulder pass highway, turns south along the Kettle Crest National Recreation Trail and turns west again along the 13 mile trail.